Aki-Hoyue/projects/SE/Registration_Bots/README.md

 5. Output:

     Outputs information regarding the proxy IP pool, the selected proxy IP, the status of the POST request (success or failure), and the response content in case of success.

+## CAPTCHA Reproduction
+For the reproduction of CAPTCHA recognition, I used a set of "end-to-end" CAPTCHA recognition models trained on CNNs, trained by deep learning plus a large amount of data to simulate the results.
+Model use reference: [https://github.com/dee1024/pytorch-captcha-recognition](https://github.com/dee1024/pytorch-captcha-recognition) and [https://github.com/czczup/Captcha-Recognition](https://github.com/czczup/Captcha-Recognition)